rcrowther/django-img/README.md

 ### Registering filters
 Filters need to be registered.
-The style is like a ModelAdmin.
-Registration is to the image.registry (this is how templatetags finds them).
+Registration style is like ModelAdmin, templates etc. Registration is to the image.registry (this is how templatetags finds them).

 You can use the declaration used in the examples above,